It’s time to refresh The New Zealand Curriculum

-The refreshed New Zealand Curriculum will be clear about the most important learning and describe what progress looks like for students.
+The refreshed New Zealand Curriculum will be clear about the learning that matters and describe what progress looks like for learners.
 It will give better support to teachers and ensure every young person leaves school with the skills, capabilities and knowledge they need to be successful.

 To do this the curriculum must:

 Support schools to value the identity, language and culture of all learners so your child feels they belong in the education system.

 - Be clear about the learning that is important for all children so that all learners make progress and achieve.

 - Be easy for schools and teachers to use, and specific about what learners must know, understand and do to progress and achieve.